DaintyJet/CCDC2022-Task2-Writeup/README.md

 # Task 2 Walkthrough
 Initial Work taken from the CCDC Airforce Challege

-#### TODO
-1. All
-2. Enable SSH on the Container
-   1. Account?
-      1. Password
-   2. Tag and push to docker hub???
-3. Work on HAProxy SSH
-   1. TCP front end
-   2. Bind to 22
-   3. Use a seperate backend for each container

 ## "Physical" Infrastructure Layout
 A set of **N** Physical machines where **N** is greater than or equal to one.
 There will be at least **M** managers where **M** is greater than 1, but less than **N**, There are conventions where between 3-7(5) is the max you would want. **SOURCE**